 Using Apple’s ARKit, you’re now able to measure objects and spaces in the real world with the iPhone camera.
 With Measure, you can find measurements of objects like picture frames, posters, signs, and more.
 Simply open the app, point your camera at the object, and follow the instructions to make sure everything is aligned correctly.
 Then, tap on the display to view the measurements.
 Each measurement will also show conversions from inches to centimeters.
 It’s not as precise as using a tape measure, but it’s a handy tool if you don’t have one lying around.

-Before iOS 12, closing an app on the iPhone X required accessing the App Switcher by swiping up from the bottom edge of your device.
-Then, you had to hold down on a specific app until the red minus signs appear on the top left of the app.
+Before iOS 12, closing an app on the iPhone X required you to access the App Switcher by swiping up from the bottom edge of your device.
+Then, you had to hold down on a specific app until the red minus sign appeared on the top left of the app.
 The process has since been simplified, eliminating the need to long-press on an app.
 Now, all you have to do is swipe up from the bottom of the screen and close apps by swiping up on each one.

-This also applies to those getting their hands on Apple’s next-generation iPhones — the iPhone XS, XS Max, and XR — since there’s no physical home button on the new devices, either.
+This also applies to those getting their hands on all of Apple’s next-generation iPhones since there’s no physical home button on the new devices, either — with the notable exception of the iPhone SE (2020).

 To check on your battery, tap on Settings > Battery and you will find graphs that highlight your battery level and usage time over the last 24 hours.
 Below that is a more detailed report showing how much time is spent with the screen on and off, along with the percentage of how much battery power was put toward the apps you are using.
 There is also an option to view your battery usage over the last 10 days.